Ding-Dang-Yang/2023-Ephys-Challenge/README.md

 National Chengchi University, Graduate Institute of Economics, First-year Master's student, Ding-Dang Yang.

+Graduated with a Bachelor's degree in Economics from National Cheng Kung University.

 ## License

 This project is free and open source.